arojasag/frontend/README.md

 ### Running using Docker

 The repo contains a dockerfile.
-You can run the container either with a dev build mode or the deploy build mode.
+You can run the container either with a `dev` or `prod` build mode.

 You should first create the image with: